 Installation Matters

-Ensure surfaces are clean and dry before applying coatings or paints.
+- Clean and dry surfaces before applying coatings or paints.

 Heat Proofing and Energy Efficiency